Old Wives Tales (bookstore)

 Old Wives Tales (also Old Wives' Tales) was a feminist bookstore in the Mission Dolores neighborhood of San Francisco.
 It was founded on October 31, 1976, by Carol Seajay and Paula Wallace, a lesbian couple.
 It closed permanently in October 1995.

 History

-On October 31, 1976, Old Wives Tales opened at 532 Valencia Street, funded by a loan from the San Francisco Feminist Federal Credit Union.
-It initially operated as a partnership between the founders.
+Carol Seajay previously worked at Full Moon Cafe and Bookstore, a feminist cooperative bookstore in San Francisco.
+She attended the 1976 Women in Print Conference in Omaha, Nebraska, which brought together women working at feminist publications, presses, and bookstores.
+She founded Old Wives Tales a few months later, and the shop opened on October 31, 1976, at 532 Valencia Street.
+The shop was funded by a loan from the San Francisco Feminist Federal Credit Union.
+Both Old Wives Tales and Feminist Bookstore News, also founded by Seajay, became influential in the burgeoning women in print movement.

+Old Wives Tales initially operated as a partnership between the founders.
 In 1978, Carol Seajay and Paula Wallace broke up, with Wallace moving away.
 The bookstore was moved to a new location at 1009 Valencia Street after the breakup, and Seajay restructured it to run as a worker cooperative.

 In 1983, members of the worker collective incorporated Old Wives Tales as a nonprofit.
 Seajay resigned the same year.

 In early 1991, the bookstore halved its floor space as a result of financial difficulties.
 In August 1993, Old Wives Tales reported additional financial trouble, with the collective seeking $25,000 in loans to continue operating the bookstore.

+Significance and legacy

+Like many feminist bookstores, Old Wives Tales had an important role in fostering feminist and lesbian communities.
+Women went to feminist bookstores to meet each other, access books that were impossible to find elsewhere, and host events.

+The Old Wives Tales records are held by the GLBT Historical Society archives in San Francisco.